 Web-oriented architecture (WOA)

-Web-oriented architecture was coined in 2006 by Nick Gall of the Gartner Group.
-It is described as an extension of service-oriented architecture (SOA) but scoped specifically to web-based applications.
+Web-oriented architecture (WOA) was coined in 2006 by Nick Gall of the Gartner Group.
+It is described as an extension of service-oriented architecture (SOA) but scoped specifically to web-based applications, of which mashups are a characteristic example.
+Gall condensed the style into the shorthand formula "WOA = SOA + WWW + REST".

 WOA is an architectural substyle of SOA that integrates systems and users via a web of globally linked hypermedia based on the architecture of the Web.
 This architecture emphasizes generality of interfaces (UIs and APIs) to achieve global network effects through five fundamental generic interface constraints: